practicalli/clojure-web-services/projects/leiningen/todo-app/unit-test-handler-function/index.md

 # Unit Test handler functions

 Handler functions can be tested with unit tests as they are just pure functions.
 All handlers take a request hash-map and return a response hash-map.
-So its easy to give each hanlder a hash-map as an argument and test that we get the expected response hash-map in return.
+So its easy to give each handler a hash-map as an argument and test that we get the expected response hash-map in return.

 There is no need to mock the framework until we do integration level testing, where we are testing the full lifecycle of request-response.